heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-2.md

-If you'd like to login to your master node and double-check that your jar is where it should be, or for any other sort of debugging on the master node, you can use flintrock for this too.
+If you'd like to login to your master node and double-check that your jar is where it should be, or for any other sort of debugging on the master node, you can use Flintrock for this too.
 Simply do:

 ```shell
 $ flintrock login my-spark-cluster